operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

   resourceNames: [argocd-operator-controller-manager]
 ```

-### Manual process for minimal RBAC creation

-There are no production tools available to help you understand the precise RBAC required for your cluster extensions.
-However, if you want to figure this manually you can try the below:

-* Create all the intial rbac and then iterate over the ClusterExtention failures, examining conditions and updating the RBAC to include the generated cluster role names (name will be in the failure condition).
-Install the ClusterExtension, read the failure condition, update installer RBAC and iterate until you are out of errors
-* You can get the bundle image, unpacking the same and inspect the manifests to figure out the required permissions.
-* The `oc` cli-tool creates cluster roles with a hash in their name, query the newly created ClusterRole names, then reduce the installer RBAC scope to just the ClusterRoles needed (inc. the generated ones).
-You can achieve this by allowing the installer to get, list, watch and update any cluster roles.

 ### Creation of ClusterRoleBinding using the cluster-admin ClusterRole in non-production environments

 Below is an example ClusterRoleBinding using the cluster-admin ClusterRole for non-production environments.

 ```yaml
 # Create ClusterRole